Godley/lanyon/_posts/2020-06-14-sewing-tools.md

 Masking tape is for taping it to the table, but I've also found it useful for where I've cut the wrong size from a dress pattern etc so that it's mended properly.

-## 7. Zipper foot, button hole foot
+## 7. Zipper foot, invisible zipper, button hole foot
 When I first got my sewing machine, I accidentally removed the foot instead of lifting/lowering it, and I thought to myself "what a stupid design, why would I want to remove this?"

 Since then I've bought a selection of feet which, to be honest I mostly bought the kit of 11 different feet because that seemed most cost effective on amazon and covered the ones I needed.
-I've ended up using...1 of those which is the zipper foot.
+I've ended up using...2 of those which is the zipper foot.

 Separately to that I have a button hole foot which came with my machine, which is 100% necessary if you're going to sew a button hole and makes what looked to me like it was going to be very fiddly magically done within 5 minutes.